kapitalized/GPUalpha/TIMESCALE_GUIDE.md

 **TimescaleDB is no longer available in Supabase** (deprecated due to licensing restrictions with PostgreSQL 17).
 This guide uses **standard PostgreSQL optimizations** that provide excellent performance for time-series data without requiring any extensions.

-## Note: TimescaleDB Alternative

-**TimescaleDB is no longer available in Supabase** due to licensing restrictions with PostgreSQL 17.
-This guide uses **standard PostgreSQL optimizations** that provide excellent performance for time-series data without requiring extensions.

 ## Standard PostgreSQL Time-Series Optimizations

 We use standard PostgreSQL features optimized for time-series data: